fsprojects/FSharp.Data.GraphQL/docs/content/type-system.md

 Beside them, FSharp.Data.GraphQL defines two others:

 - Lists - which can be used to compose types defined above in context of collections.
 - Nullables - which can be used to define potentially absent fields in form of the F# option types.
 This differs from GraphQL standard, where fields are nullable by default and can be optionally marked as non-null.
-This however doesn't fit the spirit of FSharp programming language.
+Such approach however wouldn't fit the spirit of FSharp programming language.

 One of the important distintions, that can save your time in the future is difference between **Input** and **Output** type definitions: